-- 1. Time: Minimizing the time spent in a radioactive field. - 2.
-Distance: Maximizing distance from a source of radiation. - 3.
+- 1. Time: Shorter exposure time means a lower dose. - 2.
+Distance: Doubling the distance from a radiation source means one-fourth the dose rate. - 3.
 Shielding: The use of appropriate shielding greatly reduces the dose rate.
+Standing in a protected area during x-ray exposures is one example.

-Remember that radiation cannot be seen or felt, but can be detected with radiation survey meters.
+Remember that radiation cannot be seen or felt, but can be detected with various radiation survey meters.